“(Having) absolutely no guarantee that the end result will meet your expectations… definitely made me realize the importance of enjoying the process.”

 “Something that’s changed for me philosophically over the years is realizing that things can change,” he says.
 “We’re in an increasingly uncertain economy, and you can’t place all your satisfaction and fulfillment on the end goal because you may never achieve it… With Kenk, the process alone was so rewarding that it would have been completely satisfying even if we hadn’t sold a single copy.”

-After everything he’s accomplished in his still young career, Alex no longer measures success by milestones met or dollars earned.
-For him, it’s no longer about the goal.
-“It’s about doing something as close to my vision as possible.”
+After everything he’s accomplished in his still-young career, Alex no longer measures success by milestones met or dollars earned.
+For him, it’s not about the goal anymore: “it’s about doing something as close to my vision as possible.”